JaredCiccarello/reading-notes/README.md

 **What growth mindset means to me**

-1. Reminder 1 Through struggle, I find peace in the knowledge that I have earned the right to be where I am today
-2. Reminder 2 We are simply a byproduct of the work that we put into our own lives.
-Life was never going to be easy but, through struggle we find that we become stronger despite it.
-3. Reminder 3 When I overcome struggle, I realize my true potential, giving myself a way forward by becoming who I was always meant to be.
-Great.
+What I am today does not define where I am going.
+Until then, the possibility are endless, my only true obstacle is my willingness to sacrifice my time in order to change or stay stagnant.

+1. Reminder 1 Remembering to breath when things are hard or complicatd.
+Learning is like flexing a muscle, it does not work if you suffocate it.
+2. Reminder 2 When you're lost, simply start with what needs to get done, focus on a goal.
+Then find a place where you are confused and simply work from there.
+3. Reminder 3 Don't beat yourself up if you're not where you thought you should be.
+Steps might be harder for you because you never learned to build from here.
+It's like being in the matrix and realizing that you've never really used your legs before.
+Thank you morpheus.
-4. ~~Reminder 6 I am able to be a failure on my own terms~~
+4. ~~Reminder 6 I like to dance in a circle reciting taylor swift songs~~

 [Link to my github Portfolio](https://github.com/jaredciccarello)